 They don’t give a verbal reaction.
 They might just respond in a mixed gesture.
 But all of a sudden, they slowly start drifting away.
 They are no longer that happy and jolly around you.
 They don’t pick your calls like before.
 They do not respond to your texts anymore.
 That is the silent rejection.

 Maybe they are just too scared to lose you as a friend to be upfront and rude.
 But this sudden change in their behavior leaves you hanging.
 It makes you feel worse.
-You feel lonely, ostracized, unloved and rejected.
+You feel lonely, ostracized, unloved, and rejected.
 The best way to handle this situation is to spend time around people who love you.
 Catch up on an old friend.
 Reply to the texts sitting in your inbox.
 Connect.
 It might take some time to fill the void left by them.
-But the time heals everything.
+But time heals everything.
 You would be over it soon.

 The flat-out, blunt rejection: